 Eco printed paper, using iron dipped leaves pressed against tea-washed paper, and left in the sun for three days.
 It was starting to smell pretty funky.

-If you’re interested in learning more about this technique, click on the picture below.
+If you’re interested in learning more about this technique, I recommend this book.
 India Flint was the pioneer of this technique, and her book is still one of the best out there.

 Other pages you might be interested in: